HM Prison Long Lartin: The prison today

-In October 2017, riot officers were needed over a serious disturbance when 81 prisoners attacked staff with pool balls and forced them to retreat.
 In January 2018, inspectors considered the prison stable and well controlled.
 In June 2018 there was a report that the prison's governor needed hospital treatment and spent weeks off work after a prisoner had attacked her.
-On 30 September 2018 a disturbance broke out and six prison officers were injured, three had head injuries, two had suspected broken jaws and one had a fractured arm according to the Prison Officers' Association.
+On 30 September 2018 a disturbance broke out and six prison officers were injured, of whom three had head injuries, two had suspected broken jaws and one had a fractured arm, according to the Prison Officers' Association.
 The disorder ended at around 17:30, seven prisoners were put into isolation and will be moved to other prisons.

 In September 2019 a disturbance occurred involving ten prisoners who temporarily took over a wing.
 One prison officer needed hospital treatment and specialist riot-trained prison officers were sent in.

+On 30 May 2025, a prison officer underwent emergency surgery after being stabbed during an incident at the prison.

 Notable inmates

 Martin Evans of The Daily Telegraph described Long Lartin as one of the UK's "top security jails", and that the prisoners included "some of Britain's most notorious".